English Setter

 How much does a English Setter shed?

-The English Setter has a moderate shedding level.
-You can expect some hair around the house, especially during seasonal changes.
-Regular brushing a few times per week will help keep shedding under control.
+The English Setter usually has a moderate shedding level.
+You can expect some loose hair, especially during seasonal changes, but regular brushing often keeps it manageable.

 Are English Setters easy to train?